MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/advanced-communications.md

 At release on August 1, 2020, the following features are available:

-- Live events support for up to 20,000 participants, 50 concurrent, event duration of 16 hours per broadcast
+- Live events support for up to 20,000 participants, 50 concurrent events, event duration of 16 hours per broadcast
 - Compliance recording integration (ISV)
 - Contact Center solution integration (ISV)